Should China move its historic monuments?

 But in 2000 it was relocated 20 miles (32 kilometers) at a cost of more than $12 million, according to state broadcaster CCTV.
 The temple shifted to the bottom of the Feifeng Mountain during the construction of the Three Gorges Dam, which began in 1994.

-The Zhangfei Temple by no means the only historic monument in China to have been transplanted.
+The Zhangfei Temple is by no means the only historic monument in China to have been transplanted.

 In recent years, the practice of taking apart inconveniently located historic structures and reassembling them elsewhere has become a national specialty, with a whole industry emerging to cater to this engineering feat.